HaakonSvane/the-rusty-synthesizer/katas/X-creating-your-own-oscillator.md

-# 3. Our first homemade oscillator
+# X. Our own homemade oscillator
 Now it is time to code our first sine wave oscillator ourselves!
 Rodio requires any sound source to conform to two traits (often called _interfaces_ in other languages) for our own implementation